Lifetime QTIP Trusts and Your Second Marriage

 • The second spouse will be able to stay in the family home enjoying the same level of comfort.
 Jack will not have to worry about his quality of life if Diane passes away first.
 He’ll know whether he can stay in the family home and how much money he will have to live on.

-• Distribution of assets is less likely to be affected by family tensions.
+• The distribution of assets is less likely to be affected by family tensions.
 If Diane passes away first without securing proper estate planning tools – like the QTIP trust – Jack might be responsible for distributing assets.
 He may distribute them in a manner different than Diane intended.
 Diane’s children may dispute his decisions, leading to a court battle or, at the very least, a family feud.

 At Law Offices of John Mangan, P.A., we help clients build a solid plan for their estates, one that fits their circumstances.
-Please contact us at 772-324-9050 to schedule an appointment or fill out our Contact Form.
+Please contact us to schedule an appointment or fill out our Contact Form.
 We are located in Palm City, Florida, and serve clients in surrounding communities like Stuart, Hobe Sound, Port St. Lucie, and Jupiter.